MotherTongues/mothertongues-blog/_posts/2020-09-03-tutorial-syllabics-fonts.md

 If you're displaying Latin text (e.g., English, French, Cree SRO, etc.), then this font goes **first**.
-Recall that many of the syllabics fonts actually contain glyphs for Latin characters, so we will have to list our preferred Latin font **first**.
+Recall that many of the syllabics fonts contain glyphs for Latin characters, so we will have to list our preferred Latin font **first**.

 For this example, say I want to use **Open Sans** (which you can